Faller Circus Kits

 of the track itself and the rails must be pushed down on this ridge or they will move outward very slightly against the inner

-side of the platform bottom.
+platform bottom.
 If that happens, the cars will drop down too low and will not move through the platform without

-rubbing on the sides and stopping.
+on the sides and stopping.